partigabor/aromatica-old/database/output/md/star_anise_gen.md

 +++
 title = "Star Anise"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum, see also anise." weight = 10
+description = "The star shaped pericarps of a tree from Vietnam and South China; fruit of Illicium verum, see also anise., see also anise." weight = 10
 # draft = "true"
 # hidden = "true"